 Skip to Content

-What to Do in Death Valley National Park – 11 Top Attractions & Activities
+11 Top Things to See and Do in Death Valley National Park

 Snow-capped mountain peaks, vast salt pans and tickling salt creeks, tall sand dunes, multicolored canyons and ocher badlands make up the impressively varied landscapes of Death Valley National Park, California.